Umbra-00/Project-Test/README.md

     *   Clean data (handle missing values, normalize text) with Pandas.
     *   Scale processing with Dask or Apache Spark for big data.
 *   **Tools:** Python, Pandas, Dask, PostgreSQL (storage).
-*   **Interview Prep:** Be ready to explain how you'd handle messy data or scale preprocessing for millions of records.
+*   **Purpose:** To explain how we can handle messy data or scale preprocessing for millions of records.

 ### 2. Model Development